 Since it only takes up a small portion of a corner, you'll find that a relatively large part of your floor space is still available for other pieces furniture.

-The key to dressers is to choose one that keeps space open.
+The key to using a dresser is to choose one that keeps space open.
 That means opting for one with high legs.
 This can make a considerable difference in a room versus choosing one with low legs or no real legs at all.

-Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-legged furniture can make a room feel confined and smaller than it really is.
+Although lower legged furniture has its place and under the right circumstances, can add charm to a room, often low-leg furniture can make a room feel confined and smaller than it really is.